erictubo/ETH-Semester-Project/README.md

 # Multi-Frame Extrinsics Estimation
-**<u>Online Extrinsic Camera Calibration from Multiple Frames using Map Information</u>**
+**<u>Project Title: Online Extrinsic Camera Calibration from Multiple Keyframes using Map Information</u>**

+This project implements an algorithm to compute the relative pose between a GPS sensor and a monocular, intrinsically-calibrated camera at the front of a track vehicle (mounted rigidly in an unknown location that is to be inferred from its images).

-The aim is to build upon the previous work done by Nicolina and find new approaches to generate enhanced labels by leveraging information accross multiple keyframes.
+Building upon the previous work done by Nicolina (branch: main) this project aims to come up with a more accurate and robust estimation process.
+To achieve this, map information is combined with detected railway tracks and an iterative approach is used that leverages information across multiple keyframes.

+Note that the detection pipeline is not implemented (yet), but annotated features are used to simulate their input.

 **Axis Definitions & Coordinate Systems**